Updated April, 2023

 Computing the Iowa Corn Suitability Rating for Your Farm

-Knowing your farm’s Corn Suitability Rating index (CSR2) provides you with valuable insight into its productivity.
-CSR2 is a tool used in setting cash rental rates and computing a farm’s sale value.
+Knowing your farm’s Corn Suitability Rating index (CSR2) provides you with valuable insight into its potential productivity.
+The CSR2 system is unique to Iowa and originally created to equalize tax assessments on agricultural land based on soil types and their inherent properties.
+The information is one factor to consider in setting cash rental rates and computing a farm’s value along with other factors influencing the parcel, such as long-term yield and historical management practices.
 In 2013, the system for CSR was updated to CSR2 values.
 The new system brings greater transparency and consistency to the method of calculation.
 To learn more about CSR2, visit the Soil and Land Use website.

-You can compute the CSR2 for your farm by following the steps outlined below.
-The Natural Resources Conservation Service (NRCS) has an online program called "Web Soil Survey" that you can use to estimate the CSR2 for a tract of land in Iowa.
+Most property tax statements for agricultural land will list details on the parcel’s soil types, including CSR2 points.
+Alternatively, you can compute the CSR2 for your farm by following the steps outlined below.
+The Natural Resources Conservation Service (NRCS) has an online program called "Web Soil Survey" that you can use to estimate the CSR2 for a tract of land in Iowa along with a multitude of other suitabilities and limitations.
+This is also a beneficial option to find soil maps or separate portions of a parcel for unique CSR2 calculations.
+Web Soil Survey is the nation’s official source of all soil survey information.

 Steps in Computing Your CSR2